December 7, 2020

 For this reason, we have developed an approach that provides meaningful analysis of investment managers’ votes in a way that is simple for trustees to implement.

-We start with a dataset of more than 20,000 votes cast by companies listed in major developed markets during the previous year.
+We start with the results of more than 20,000 votes held at the AGMs of companies listed in major developed markets during the previous year.
 This data is provided by PIRC, corporate governance specialists who carry out voting and engagement activities on behalf of organisations and pension schemes.

 We group the voting data into eight categories and, within each category, we rank the votes in order of the proportion of shareholders voting in favour of each proposal.